 However, don’t forget that free doesn’t mean unprofessional.
 By providing quality work regardless of price, you develop enduring designer-client relationships that will benefit both parties in the long run.

 After you have a good number of projects under your belt, it’s time to start the selection process.
 The question is: which projects should you include in your portfolio?

 The answer depends on how you want to portray yourself as a graphic designer.
-Having a lot of different kinds of projects shows you have a broad skillset and can adapt to different expectations.
+On one hand, showing many different kinds of projects in your portfolio tells a prospective client that you have a broad skillset and can adapt to different expectations.
 However, diversity isn’t always great if you’re looking to target a niche market.

-In any case, always go for quality not quantity.
-Clients usually have short attention spans, so every project has to be good enough to catch their eye in some way.
+In the end, always go for quality not quantity.
+Clients usually have short attention spans, so every project has to be good enough to catch their attention in some way.
 For best results, choose projects that convey your personal inspirations so your portfolio is unique and instantly recognizable.